CYCOGS® Brand Holonomic Mobility Drive

 Compare that to a similar maneuver for the non-holonomic robot,

-and it could take several minutes of crude maneuvering to position the robot correctly, if it was even able to.
+and it could require several minutes of crude maneuvering to position the robot correctly, if it was even able to.

-What do you get when you combine these features?
+What is possible when you combine these features?

 You have an intelligent modular holonomic wheel assembly using dual, independently controlled wheels